 If you are one of those pet owners looking for a highly effective and natural way to deal with fleas on your pet, then you can give a try to DIY flea sprays.
 They are easy to make, as they use only ingredients from around your house or ones which can be bought over the counter.
 Whether your pooch is a family pet or for animal support, like a registered service dog or an emotional support animal with an ESA certification online, you care greatly for them and want to take care of them.
-The best thing is that they are safe for your dog and also for your household, and they save your from repeated usage of your pet insurance or dog insurance online with many vet visits for treatment.
+The best thing about DIY flea sprays is that they are safe for your dog and also for your household, and they save your from repeated usage of your pet insurance or dog insurance online with many vet visits for treatment.

 Here are a few DIY flea sprays that you can easily concoct at home.

 There are many uses to lemon, and to that effect, it is used as an effective flea spray.
 You can make a well-diluted solution of lemon juice and use that for spraying on your pet to get rid of fleas.
 In addition, you can also make a citrus spray by boiling lemon slices and spraying the resultant solution over the house on any form of surface.
 You need to allow the solution to rest overnight before you strain and spray to get maximum effect.
 Ensure that you spray only to dampen the surface and not end up wetting any material as that can have a corrosive effect when sprayed in excess.